 We visited in the July school holidays and the resort did not feel overrun at all.
 The weather was beautiful.

 If you are looking for an actual holiday with your kids where you get a break as well, I don’t think you could do better than Paradise Resort Gold Coast.
+If you’re looking for the best Gold Coast resorts for families – do yourself a favour and check this one out.

 Just to be clear, I have no relationship with Paradise Resort.
 They had no idea I am a blogger and I have nothing to gain by writing this.
 However, I do receive a small commission (at no extra cost to you) if you make a booking via my link above.
 Thanks for supporting our site.